Kulbartsch/AStaticWebSiteGenerator/README.md

 ASWSG allows you to generate Websites using Markup Syntax and HTML.

 * *make friendly* - to be integrated in your workflow
-* *adaptable syntax* - to match different markup dialects
+* *configurable syntax* - to match different markup dialects

 It is build with the idea of classical UNIX tools to do one job.
 ASWSG behaves just like a compiler parsing a Markup file and generating a new HTML output.